wp-plugins/mammoth-docx-converter/readme.txt

 make sure that it's selected by taking a look at the "Screen Options" for adding a post.

 == Changelog ==

+= 0.1.17 =

+* Update mammoth.js to 0.3.22.
+Includes support for strikethrough.

 = 0.1.16 =